The Golden Bird: Synopsis

 Every year, a king's apple tree is robbed of one golden apple during the night.
 He sets his gardener's sons to watch, and though the first two fall asleep, the youngest stays awake and sees that the thief is a golden bird.
 He tries to shoot it, but only knocks a feather off.

 The feather is so valuable that the king decides he must have the bird.
 He sends his gardener's three sons, one after another, to capture the priceless golden bird.
 The sons each meet a talking fox, who gives them advice for their quest: to choose an old and shabby inn over a rich and pleasant one.
 The first two sons ignore the advice and, in the pleasant inn, abandon their quest.
 The third son obeys the fox, so the fox advises him to take the bird in its wooden cage from the castle in which it lives, instead of putting it into the golden cage next to it, because this is a signal.
 But he disobeys, and the golden bird rouses the castle, resulting in his capture.
 The king of the castle agrees to spare him and give him the golden bird only if he can retrieve the golden horse.
 The fox advises him to use a dark gray leather saddle rather than a golden one which is a signal again, but he fails again by putting a golden saddle on a horse, resulting in his capture by a different castle.
 This castle's king sent him after the princess from the golden castle.
 The fox advises him not to let her say farewell to her parents, but he disobeys, and the princess's father orders him to remove a hill in eight days as the price of his life.
-The fox removes it for him, and then, as they set out, he advises the prince how to keep all the things he has won since then.
-It then asks the prince to shoot it and cut off its head.
-When the prince refuses, it warns him against buying gallows' flesh and sitting on the edge of rivers.
+The fox removes it for him, and then, as they set out, he advises the son how to keep all the things he has won since then.
+It then asks the son to shoot it and cut off its head.
+When the son refuses, it warns him against buying gallows' flesh and sitting on the edge of rivers.